Back in 2008

 They were a huge success in their quirky combination of a practical icon painting course with art history, coral reef snorkelling, camel riding, desert dinners and the chance to climb Mount Sinai!
-(Sadly, these Sinai retreats have been suspended due to be to the ongoing security situation.)
+(Sadly, these Sinai retreats were suspended due to be to the ongoing security situation.)

 Assisi (Central Italy) Franciscan art and icon painting in the City of Peace, with its world famous UNESCO basilicas filled and the birthplace of Saints Francis and Clare.

-Walsingham (Eastern England) 6 days of classic Icon Painting in England’s Nazareth, the historic, pilgrimage site with two national Shrines to Our Lady and a birthplace of British iconography.
+Walsingham (Eastern England) Icon Painting in England’s Nazareth, the historic, pilgrimage site with two national Shrines to Our Lady and a birthplace of British iconography.

 Each course is open to Beginners and Improvers with specialist materials either supplied or sold.
-The itineraries combine a practical painting course with pilgrimage and art history.
-The retreats are ecumenical, open to all and have a meditational element.
+The itineraries combine a practical painting course with pilgrimage and complimentary extra curricula options.
+The retreats are ecumenical, open to all and have a art history element.

 The trips are thoroughly organised to give the best possible guidance, tuition and support from start to finish.
 All the accommodation and facilities have been selected for their safety and suitability.
 Icon Adventures supports responsible tourism and therefore visits or promotes local businesses, products and providers in each location.